Scholarships and Travel Abroad Opportunities

 Doug Miller is a KU graduate in International Relations and Economics in 1966 and a recipient of an MBA from KU in 1971.
 He has been active in the finance industry for over 30 years.
 For the last 15 years he has been engaged with his own company – International Private Equity Limited – which specializes in raising capital from institutional investors for private equity funds.

 Mr. Miller has been and continues to be an ardent supporter of the KU MSP.
 His financial contributions to several of the academic programs within MSP are designated for scholarships at a level determined by the individual academic program.
 The availability of other funds raised by the program will determine the level of scholarships available.

 Frank Sabatini Multicultural Scholarships

 Frank Sabatini earned his bachelor's degree in industrial management at the University of Kansas and played on the varsity football from 1950-53.
 He also received his Law degree from KU in 1957.Mr.
 Sabatini is a diversified businessman who has been successful in pizza, banking, convenience stores and ranching.
 In addition, Frank is a former state representative and member of the Kansas Board of Regents and chairman emeritus of Capital City Bank in Topeka.
 He was born in Chicago but resides with his wife Judith on a farm near Topeka.

 A landmark on the KU campus, The Sabatini Multicultural Resource Center, was made possible by a donation from the Sabatini family.
 Mr. Sabatini has been an active supporter of KU for a number of years and within a variety of areas of the university.

-His scholarships for KU-MSP scholars are designated for all academic programs of study.
-His generosity and love of KU has and continues to be of great importance to a growing number of our MSP scholars.
+His scholarships for KU MSP scholars are designated for all academic programs of study.
+His generosity and love of the university has and continues to be of great importance to a growing number of our scholars.